zitouni/oai-cn5g-fed/charts/oai-5g-ran/oai-gnb/README.md

 This helm-chart is tested with
 - [RF Simulated oai-gnb](https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/develop/radio/rfsimulator/README.md).
+- They are designed to be used with:
   - USRP B2XX
   - USRP N3XX
+  - USRP X3XX

 You can define dedicated interfaces for fronthaul, N2 and N3.
 In `template/deployment.yaml` there is a section to use it with USB based USRPs.
 The option to use RFSIM, USRPs or Radio Units is decided via configuration file.
 The container image always remains the same.

-**NOTE**: We are in the process of testing the helm-chart with O-RAN 7.2 interface.
-We have already implemented 7.2 interface in OAI codebase.

 Before using this helm-chart we recommend you read about OAI codebase and its working from the documents listed on [OAI gitlab](https://gitlab.eurecom.fr/oai/openairinterface5g/-/tree/develop/doc)

-**Note**: This chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10, 4.12 and 4.13.
+**Note**: This chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10-4.16.
 RFSIM-GNB requires minimum 2CPU and 2Gi RAM and [multus-cni](https://github.com/k8snetworkplumbingwg/multus-cni) plugin for multiple interfaces if they are used.

 All the extra interfaces/multus interfaces created inside the pod are using `macvlan` mode.
-If your environment does not allow using `macvlan` then you need to change the multus definations.
+If your environment does not allow using `macvlan` then you need to change the multus definitions.

 ## Introduction